 Auditioning for the Princeton University Orchestra is a simple process:

 - Download your excerpt.
 The cover sheet in the for the excerpts identifies them and provides a link to a recommended YouTube video as a sample.

 - Bring the excerpt and a brief work of your choice to the audition.
-You can pick a work that’s different in character to your excerpt.
-For example, violinists might want to bring something lyrical, as your excerpt is very technical.
+We recommend picking a work that’s different in character to your excerpt.

 - The auditions are ten minutes.
 Plan on playing about 8 minutes, as it always takes a little time to set up.